 This flyer for the Animation Festival also indicated a special tie-in with the local post office in which fans could have their postage stamps canceled with a special Yamato mark that commemorated the date.
 The flyer itself could be shown at a special information booth in Mitsukoshi to claim a free gift.

-Friday, August 1: The night before the release of Be Forever Yamato, eager fans surrounded theatres all over Tokyo.
-At 8PM, around 500 gathered at the Toei Palace theatre in the Marunouchi Ward.
-At 9PM, another 500 were at the Tokyu theatre in the Ikebukuro Ward.
+Friday, August 1: The night before the release of Be Forever Yamato, eager fans surrounded theaters all over Tokyo.
+At 8PM, around 500 gathered at the Toei Palace theater in the Marunouchi Ward.
+At 9PM, another 500 were at the Tokyu theater in the Ikebukuro Ward.
 The first person to sign the guest book had been in line for a solid week.
-At 9:30, an estimated 600 were at the Toei Palace theatre in Shinjuku.
+At 9:30, an estimated 600 were at the Toei Palace theater in Shinjuku.
 First in line was a group of four who had arrived two days earlier, at 7AM.
-By 10PM, a record 1,000 people had lined up at the Tokyu Rex theatre in Shibuya.
+By 10PM, a record 1,000 people had lined up at the Tokyu Rex theater in Shibuya.
 As usual, the theaters had opened their doors for those who were waiting in the long lines to let them nap indoors, where they could get some respite from the killer heat.

 See a photo gallery here.